-Project was identified as a short term priority in the Howard County Bicycle Master Plan.
+The project was identified as a short-term priority in the Howard County Bicycle Master Plan.

-Transportation Alternatives grant was awarded in September 2015 for design and construction.
-The amount of the grant is $1.09 million for both design and construction.
+A Transportation Alternatives grant was awarded in September 2015 for design and construction.
+The amount of the grant is $1.09 million to address both design and construction.

 - People walking and jogging

 - People in wheelchairs, mobility devices and walking aids

 - People on bicycles

 A paved surface will allow daily use of this trail, without puddles and mud, for both recreation and transportation by all the groups listed above.

 The trail forms a critical connectivity link as part of a regional bicycle and pedestrian network between Downtown Columbia, Savage and Laurel.
 For more information on this regional network, click here and see map below of current and future bicycle and pedestrian connections in Howard County.

 The natural beauty of the area will be preserved, with the only change being the surface quality.
 The photos below show the current Patuxent Branch Trail, paved section on the left and unpaved section on the right.